cirosantilli/markdown-style-guide/README.md

     - asterisk `*` can be confused with bold or italic markers.
     - plus sign `+` is not popular.

-- For ordered lists, only use the marker `1.`.
+- Only use the marker `1.` for ordered lists.

     Good: